HughG/impact-estimation-toy/docs/implementation-plan.md

 Goal: Implement core domain entities and computations suitable for UI binding.

-- [ ] Entities: `QualityRequirement` (id/name, current, goal, unit, type: Performance|Cost).
+- [ ] Entities: `Requirement` (id/name, unit, type: Performance|Resource).
+- [ ] Requirement specs:
+  - [ ] Performance: `current`, `goal` (both numeric; any value allowed).
+  - [ ] Resource: `budget` (numeric; must be positive).
 - [ ] Entities: `DesignIdea` (id/name, description optional).
 - [ ] Entity: `Estimation` (estimatedValue, optional confidenceRange which, for now, is a symmetric absolute delta).
 - [ ] Table Aggregates: container that maps `QualityRequirement` × `DesignIdea` → `Estimation`.
-- [ ] Computation: Impact percentage for an estimation relative to requirement current→goal delta.
+- [ ] Computation: Impact percentage for an estimation
+  - [ ] Performance: relative to the `current → goal` delta.
+  - [ ] Resource: relative to the `0 → budget` range.
-- [ ] Computation: Totals per group (Performance Totals, Cost Totals) across rows per column.
+- [ ] Computation: Totals per group (Performance Totals, Resource Totals) across rows per column.
-- [ ] Computation: Performance-to-Cost Ratio per DesignIdea (TotalPerformance% / TotalCost%).
+- [ ] Computation: Performance-to-Cost Ratio per DesignIdea (TotalPerformance% / TotalResource%).
 - [ ] Validation:
-  - [ ] Goal ≠ Current for performance rows (to avoid divide-by-zero).
+  - [ ] Goal ≠ Current for Performance rows (to avoid divide-by-zero).
 If equal, flag validation error and exclude from totals, highlighting both the invalid cell and the column total.
-  - [ ] Where the TotalCost% is 0%, the Performance-to-Cost Ratio is undefined and should be displayed as N/A, and excluded from ordering.
+  - [ ] Where the TotalResource% is 0%, the Performance-to-Cost Ratio is undefined and should be displayed as N/A, and excluded from ordering.
-  - [ ] Costs are minimized; minimum legal value is zero.
+  - [ ] Resource values are minimized; minimum legal value is zero.
-  - [ ] Estimated value may be below current or above goal for performance; >= 0 for cost.
+  - [ ] Estimated resulting value may be below current or above goal for Performance; ≥ 0 for Resource.
   - [ ] ConfidenceRange is non-negative and interpretable on same scale.
 - [ ] Domain services:
   - [ ] Recalculation service that recomputes all dependent outputs on any change.